Johnny Marr: The Smiths

+Marr's statement also clarified other claims made by Morrissey's team on Morrissey's website such as that Marr had filed for 100% ownership of the Smiths' intellectual property and trademark rights without having consulted with Morrissey despite the fact that "Morrissey alone created the musical unit name "The Smiths' in May 1982".
+In Marr's statement, it was clarified that Marr discovered that the band did not own the trademark, and in an effort to protect the trademark from a third party attempt made in 2018 to use the band's name, Marr registered the trademark solely under his name after a failure to receive a response from Morrissey and his representatives.
+In January 2024, Marr signed an agreement to share ownership of the name with Morrissey, an agreement Morrissey has yet to follow up on.
+Marr further clarified that the efforts to take the trademark were not to tour under the Smiths' name with a singer of Marr's choice (contrary to the claims made by Morrissey's team), but rather simply to protect the band's name and use of the name.

 Post-Smiths

-The Pretenders, The The, Electronic (1987–1999)
+The Pretenders, the The, Electronic (1987–1999)

-In August 1987, he was very briefly an official member of the Pretenders.
+In August 1987, Marr was very briefly an official member of the Pretenders.
 In late 1987, he toured with the band and appeared on the single "Windows of the World" b/w "1969".
-He then left the Pretenders, and recorded and toured with The The from 1988 to 1994, recording two albums with the group.
+He then left the Pretenders, and recorded and toured with the The from 1988 to 1994, recording two albums with the group.
 He simultaneously formed Electronic with New Order's Bernard Sumner.
 Electronic were intermittently active throughout the 1990s, releasing their final album in 1999.

 Session work (1987–2002)

 In 1992 Marr and Billy Duffy recorded a cover version of Ennio Morricone's The Good, the Bad and the Ugly for the NME compilation album Ruby Trax.

-He has also worked as a session musician and writing collaborator for artists including Pet Shop Boys, Bryan Ferry, Billy Bragg, Kirsty MacColl, Black Grape, Jane Birkin, Talking Heads, and Beck.
+Marr has worked as a session musician and writing collaborator for artists including Pet Shop Boys, Bryan Ferry, Billy Bragg, Kirsty MacColl, Black Grape, Jane Birkin, Talking Heads, and Beck.
 Marr played guitar on four songs on Talking Heads' final album Naked, including the single "(Nothing But) Flowers", and he prominently appears in that song's music video.

 Marr played guitar on several Pet Shop Boys songs; he continues to have guest appearances on their albums, with his most significant contribution on Release (2002).
-The only remix that Marr has ever done was for Pet Shop Boys—it was a mix of his favourite track from their 1987 album, Actually, called "I Want to Wake Up", and was released as the b-side to 1993's "Can You Forgive Her?"
+The only remix that Marr has ever done was for Pet Shop Boys—it was a mix of his favourite track from their 1987 album, Actually, called "I Want to Wake Up", and was released as the b-side to 1993's "Can You Forgive Her?".
 He later worked as a guest musician on the Oasis album Heathen Chemistry.
-He also joined Oasis on stage at a gig in 2001, playing "Champagne Supernova" and "I Am the Walrus".